Bivrik/FancyToasts/README.md

 # Other 🔎

 ### Support 🧡
 If you like my mod, you play it, and you want to see future development, hear my thoughts, get early access, or even see devlogs, then visit my [Boosty](https://boosty.to/bivrik) and support me, whether it's a one-time donation or a subscription.
-I will be very grateful! 🤗
+I will be very thankful! 🤗

 ### Languages
 * English (en_us)